On Expressive Power of Quantized Neural Networks under Fixed-Point Arithmetic: Discussions

 \subsection{On na\"ive quantization of networks using real parameters}

-In this section, we show that na\"ive quantization of networks using real parameters can incur large errors.
-Namely, universal approximation property of quantized networks does not directly follow from existing results for networks using real parameters.
-Consider the following two-layer network $f:\bbR^{257}\to\bbR$ defined as
+\tcv{In this section, we show that na\"ive quantization of networks using real parameters can incur large errors.
+Namely, universal representation property of quantized networks does not directly follow from existing universal approximation results for networks using real parameters.
+For $p,s\in\bbN$ with $s\le 2^{p}-1$, we consider a two-layer network $f:\bbR^{4s+1}\to\bbR$ defined as follows: